breadworshipper/VendorView/README.md

 ### Frontend
 To run the frontend server, navigate to the frontend directory and follow the instructions in the Frontend README.

+IMPORTANT!!!
+Since vercel is using HTTPS and our backend server is using HTTP, you need to set the insecure content in your web setting to allow.
+If you don't do this the app won't work